m-kim/m-kim/README.md

 I'm a software engineer at Qualcomm on the Graphics Research Team.
 I'm currently working on ray tracing.

 Previously, I was a computer scientist at Oak Ridge National Laboratory.
-I did in situ analysis and visualization at scale.
+I did in situ scientific visualization for HPC.

 <!--
 **m-kim/m-kim** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.